 Note three: if you still get a case of the white speckles after a sharpening pass in Photoshop, try the "fade" dialog after selecting "darken."

 Note four: Registax is a different animal with this much processing power!
-As much as I love Pixinsight under the night sky, Registax may be the ticket for solar work.
+As much as I love Pixinsight, as good as it is under the night sky, Registax may be largely taking over for solar work.
 More soon.